JuliaPluto/HypertextLiteral.jl/README.md

 We considered using `Docs.HTML` for this purpose, but it has the wrong semantics.
-The `HTML` type it is intended to promote the `"text/plain"` representation of any object to something directly showable as `"text/html"`.
+The `HTML` type it is intended to promote the `"text/plain"` representation of any object to something showable as `"text/html"`.

     display("text/html", HTML(["<span>", HTML("content"), "</span>"]))
     #-> Any["<span>", HTML{String}("content"), "</span>"]

-By contrast, `HTL` concatinates vectors and unwraps objects showable as `"text/html"`.
+By contrast, `HTL` concatenates vectors and unwraps objects showable as `"text/html"`.
 Like HTML, `String` values are assumed to be properly escaped (the `htl` string literal and macro do this escaping).

     display("text/html", HTL(["<span>", HTL("content"), "</span>"]))